sevenmind/kaufmann_ex/README.md

 All events are expected to include a `meta` metadata key.

 If an Event causes an exception it will emit an error event with `"event.error.#{event.name}"` as the `event_name`.
-Events that raise exceptions are not retried or put in a deadletter queue.
-If you want to do that, write a deadletter queue service.
+Events that raise exceptions are not retried or persisted beyond emitting this error event.
+If specific handling of failing events is important to you, implement a dead-letter queue service or similar.

 ## Internals

 KaufmannEx uses `KafkaEx.ConsumerGroup` to subscribe to kafka topic/s.
-Events are consumed by a `GenStage` producer stage which in turn is used as the entrypoint for a `GenStage`/`Flow` flow.
+Events are consumed by a `GenStage` producer stage to a `GenStage.ConsumerSupervisor` which has a limited demand (default 50) and spawns a task to process each event.

 ```
 Kafka